-Electronic Signature Option
+Try the Electronic Signature Option

-Four parent forms are available for electronic signature.
-You may sign them electronically instead of submitting hard copies to your child's school.
-Log in to the Student Reservation System, https://reservation.pcsb.org, and select "PCS Forms."
+Nine parent forms are available for electronic signature.
+If possible, please fill them out electronically instead of submitting hard copies to your child's school.
+You can access the forms by logging into Focus at focus.pcsb.org.
 The forms below are available for electronic signature:

-- Parent and Student Acknowledgment (hard copy, page 25 of the Code of Student Conduct) - Directory Information Opt-Out (hard copy, page 17 of the Code of Student Conduct) - Network/Internet Acceptable Use Agreement (hard copy, page 19 of the Code of Student Conduct) - Media Release Form (hard copy provided by your child's school)
+- Parent and Student Acknowledgement (hard copy on Code of Student Conduct page 27) - Directory Information Opt-Out (hard copy on page 17) - Network/Internet Acceptable Use Agreement (hard copy on page 19) - School-Based Healthcare Services (hard copy on page 23) - School and Classroom Library Material Student Access (hard copy on page 21) - Media Release Form (hard copy provided by your child's school) - Technology Equipment Acceptance and Responsibility (hard copy provided by your child's school) - Residency Questionnaire (hard copy provided by your child's school) - Student Clinic Card (hard copy provided by your child's school)

-Please note: The Parent and Student Acknowledgment and Directory Information Opt-Out forms apply only for the school year in which they are signed.
+Please note: The Parent and Student Acknowledgement and Directory Information Opt-Out forms apply only for the school year in which they are signed.
 The Network/Internet Acceptable Use Agreement and Media Release forms, once signed, are active the entire time your child is enrolled in Pinellas County Schools and do not need to be resubmitted each school year.